exonum/exonum-doc/src/get-started/java-binding.md

 See [documentation][vertx.io] on the possibilities of `Vert.x` used as a web framework.

-### Supported Services
+### Built-In Services

-Currently Java Binding supports the following services:
+Currently Java Binding includes the following built-in services:

 - **Configuration Update Service.**
   Although every node has its own configuration file, some settings should be